ctrlplusb/react-universally/README.md

 ### `npm run lint`

 Executes `esling` (using the Airbnb config) against the src folder.
 Alternatively you could look to install the `eslint-loader` and integrate it into the `webpack` bundle process.

+### `npm run typecheck`

+Executes `flow-bin`, performing type checking on the source.
+If you really like flow I would recommend getting a plugin for your IDE.
+For Atom I recommend `flow-ide`.

 ## Troubleshooting ##